ErRickow/ApiNyaEr/docs/source/index.rst

 .. important ::

-   All methods of the :obj:`~ApiNyaEr.ErApi` or :obj:`~ApiNyaEr.Lagunya` can be used asynchronously, allowing for non-blocking operations and improved performance in asynchronous environments.
+   All methods of the :obj:`~ApiNyaEr.ErApi` or :obj:`~ApiNyaEr.Musiknya` can be used asynchronously, allowing for non-blocking operations and improved performance in asynchronous environments.

 To start using ApiNyaEr, follow these steps: